Cold Email

 Value: v=spf1 include:spf.protection.outlook.com -all

-The ~all means "soft fail" (flag but don't reject), -all means "hard fail" (reject).
-Use ~all for Google Workspace to start -- it is more forgiving while your domain is building reputation.
+~all is "soft fail" (flag but don't reject). -all is "hard fail" (reject).
+Start with ~all on Google Workspace.
+It's more forgiving while your domain is still building reputation.

 DKIM (DomainKeys Identified Mail)

 DKIM adds a cryptographic signature to every outgoing email.
-The receiving server checks this signature against a public key stored in your DNS.
-If they match, the email was not tampered with in transit.
+The receiving server checks that signature against a public key in your DNS.
+If they match, the email wasn't tampered with in transit.

 Google Workspace generates your DKIM key in the Admin Console under Apps > Google Workspace > Gmail > Authenticate email.
-Microsoft 365 sets it up in the Exchange Admin Center.
+Microsoft 365 does it through the Exchange Admin Center.

 The DNS record looks like this (values are unique to your domain):